 You can read more about the foreign income tax exemption in the following SARS document:

-The exemption of foreign income is capped at R1.25 million per year.
+Since the release of the above Interpretation Note, the exemption of foreign income is now capped at R1.25 million per year.
 Any foreign employment income earned over and above R1.25 million will be subject to tax for the particular year of assessment.

 To add non-foreign income to a payslip: